EspressoTrip-v2/concept-application/README.md

 Once everything is up and running open your browser and go to http://acmefast.dev.
 If you have included the message bus domain in your hosts file http://rabbit.acmefast.dev will display the message bus UI.
 Rabit dashboard username and password is "guest".

 If you have not setup TLS and Chrome gives you a warning about certificates.
-Click anywhere on the webpage and type "thisisunsafe" and enter.
-Unfortunately new versions of Firefox will not allow you to by-pass the security issue.
+Click anywhere on the webpage and type "thisisunsafe".
+Unfortunately new versions of Firefox will not allow you to by-pass the missing certificate.

 #### Skaffold Image Handling:
 Every time you shut Skaffold down it removes the created deployments, there is a small issue that sometimes it leaves dangling images that take up space.
 You might get a low